FAQs About Medical School Match Day

 The path to becoming a physician is filled with notable milestones: getting accepted into medical school, passing important exams, interviewing for residencies, and eventually landing a residency position that will provide you with the hands-on clinical training you need to begin practicing as a licensed physician.

 You may be wondering: What is match day in medical school?
 Simply put, it is the process of securing a residency placement.
-It’s completed using the National Resident Matching Program’s (NRMP) Main Residency Match.
-This system places medical students into US residency programs based on a litany of criteria.
+It’s completed using the National Resident Matching Program’s (NRMP) Residency Match.
+This system places medical students into U.S. residency programs based on a litany of criteria.

 While the “Match” experience is very streamlined, many medical students are unsure of what to expect.
-Below we’re answering 10 frequently asked questions about medical school Match Day.
+We answered 10 frequently asked questions about medical school Match Day.

 An SGU medical student smiles for their Match Day photo.